Cynthia Pong, JD

 I am an NYU-trained ex-lawyer whose passion is helping women of color realize their ambitious career goals.
 I especially love supporting mid-career women of color professionals who are pursuing unconventional paths.
-I offer a range of services – private one-on-one career coaching, group workshops, and free resources including a monthly newsletter, The Trajectory – to support women of color in their work and personal lives.
+I offer a range of services – private one-on-one career coaching, group workshops and events, and free resources, including worksheets and a monthly newsletter, The Trajectory – to support women of color in their work and personal lives.

 I work hard to strategize with my clients to ensure that they reach their professional goals.
 The coaching and workshops I provide focus on empowering my clients in their careers, sharpening their negotiation skills, and building their leadership or business acumen.

 I do what I do because I am profoundly aware of the marginalization of women and women of color – and the resultant disparities in pay, power, and respect – in the professional world.
 This is why I am on a personal mission to use all of my skills and training to change our current reality.